bozsahin/ccglab-grammars/README.md

 # ccglab-grammars
 sample grammars written in CCGlab, for linguistic analyses, modeling, training, etc.

+<b> This is a legacy repo.
+It is not maintained.
+The new location is ccglab-databases.</b>

 You need to install <a href="https://github.com/bozsahin/ccglab">ccglab</a> repo to computationally try the grammars included here.